GetValkyrie/valkyrie-docs/docs/installation.md

 sudo ufw allow from 10.42.0.0/24 sudo ufw allow to 10.42.0.0/24
 ```
+**Fix nfs install issues on Debian**
-On Debian Wheezy, if you have issues installing NFS packages because of errors like:
+On Debian wheezy/squeeze, if you encounter errors like the following while installing nfs packages:
 ```
 insserv: Service portmap has to be enabled to start service nfs-common
 insserv: exiting now!